July 17 - August 10, 2017

 Intersectionality and Human Rights (2 credits)

 The course will examine structural disadvantage and social injustices faced by intersectional subjects.
 In order to do this, students will study intersectionality theory as it has developed in the United States and trace how well it has “traveled” to Europe across the Atlantic.
 Students will apply classroom theory to social justice practice by considering specific asylum-based problems faced by constituents of our partner NGOs.
-Previously, students worked with Les MigraS, a Berlin-based community advocacy organization that seeks to improve the lives of lesbian, bisexual women and trans*people across races, religions, and cultures.
+Previously, students worked with Da Migra, a Berlin-based umbrella organization that seeks to improve the lives of migrant women of color.
 Students contemplated how transnational lawyering might assist ReachOut Berlin victims of police and state violence, by researching and curating some of the most innovative strategies that communities of color in the U.S. have developed to confront police brutality and racial profiling.
 A major focal point involves the deployment of national and international norms of “rights” to address particular identity-based inclusions/exclusions.

 History, Memory and Law (3 credits)